"The School of Rehabilitation Therapy will lead and inspire positive changes

 that transform lives through rehabilitation research,education and practice"

 We are pleased to offer a graduate level educational program that prepares graduates to become occupational therapists who demonstrate evidence-based practice and innovative leadership.
 Our overall aim is to ensure that each graduate acquires the essential competencies necessary to become a practicing Occupational Therapist with an ability to provide leadership within a changing healthcare and practice environment.
 Our program offers a dynamic curriculum including courses and fieldwork that bridge theory and practice to meet and exceed professional practice standards.
+The Queen’s OT Program puts a lot of emphasis on communication skills, collaboration and interprofessional education and practice.
+Students also get the chance to experience community development course work and fieldwork, in both local and international contexts.
 Our facilities include the Bracken Health Sciences Library and the Glaxo-Wellcome Clinical Education Centre which ensures that students have access to extensive resources, educational technology and state-of-the-art laboratories.

 Career paths – employment opportunities

 Students graduating from the OT Program will be prepared to work in a variety of fields.
 New graduates often find themselves employed at hospitals, both in acute care and out-patient settings, as well as rehabilitation centres, community based home care or school health programs, or in private contexts like the auto insurance sector.

 MSc.(OT) - 24 months

 Course and practicum, followed by a national exam for licensing

 - Social & occupational participation (mental illness, occupational balance, children through to adults with disabilities, spirituality)

 - Integration of theory and practice (models of service delivery, culture sensitive education)

 - Collaborative practice